Kingxukai/linux/Documentation/admin-guide/media/imx7.rst

    media-ctl -V "'csi':0 [fmt:SBGGR10_1X10/800x600 field:none]"

 After this streaming can start.
-The v4l2-ctl tool can be used to select any of the resolutions supported by the sensor.
+The v4l2-ctl tool can be used to select any of the resolutions supported by the woke sensor.

 .. code-block:: none